 The Women, Infant, and Children (WIC) program provides nutrition education and nutritious foods to promote good health for pregnant women, women who just had a baby, breastfeeding moms, infants, and children up to age 5.
 The mission of WIC is to improve the health status and prevent health problems among Ohio’s at-risk women, infants, and children.
 Call us for more information at (740) 383-5533.

-- Present at their appoint and provide proof of identity
+- Be present at your appointment and provide proof of identity

-- Determined by health professionals to be at medical/nutritional risk; and
+- Be determined by health professionals to be at medical/nutritional risk; and

 - Meet income guidelines (185% of Federal Poverty Income Guidelines)

 You can click here to use an online prescreening tool to determine WIC eligibility.

 Individuals who receive a form of Ohio Medicaid, food assistance (SNAP), or Ohio Works First are automatically income eligible.
 WIC income guidelines are updated each year.
 Please contact our office for more information.

 Ready to get started with WIC?
 Call the office at (740) 383-5533 or stop by our office at 181 S. Main St., Marion Ohio to schedule your appointment.